uw-dims/dims-swplan/docs/source/introduction.rst

 --------

-The benefit to those who chose to follow will be a faster and smoother journey than we experienced during the DIMS project period of performance, since all of the hurdles, mistakes, struggles, and ultimately the many successes and achievements in distributed system engineering that were not easily found in the open source community.
+The benefit to those who chose to follow will be a faster and smoother journey than we experienced during the DIMS project period of performance.
+All of the hurdles, mistakes, struggles, and ultimately the many successes and achievements in distributed system engineering that were not easily found in the open source community.
 The requirements document security practices and